Native

 member who doesn't have diabetes.
 It is so prevalent, doctors

-and nutritionists struggle to convince Indians they can help
+and nutritionists struggle to convince Native Americans they

 The attitude is, "I'm going to get it anyway," Dr.